danlunt1976/UM_Bristol/CMIP7_fcg_ozone.md

 yinc      = -2.5
 ```

-- regrid
+##### Step1.2: regrid
 ```shell
 cdo -selname,vmro3 -remapbil,grid_73x96.txt input.nc output_73x96.nc
 ```
-- vmro3 is intensive variable, so choose **bilinear** method to convert lat and lon.
+vmro3 is intensive variable, so choose **bilinear** method to convert lat and lon.

-#### step2: interpolate to hybrid levels
+#### Step2: interpolate to hybrid levels

 ##### Step2.1: prepare surface pressure data
-In theory, surface pressure data should be the actual surface pressure on a month-by-month basis throughout the period 1850-2013.
+In theory, surface pressure data should be the actual values on a month-by-month basis throughout the period 1850-2013.
 However, for simplicity, we will **use the climatological averages**.
 This is also better as it makes the future scenarios straightforward too.

-- target: merge surface pressure data from 12 single-month files to 1 file of 12 months
+- target: merge surface pressure data from 12 single-month files to 1 file with 12 months
 - input file: `Siliruan:swsvalde/ummodel/data/obsel/climate/obsela.pdcljan.nc` (and similarly for other months)
 - input variable: `p_mm_srf(t=1, surface=1, latitude=73, longitude=96)` (Pa)
 - output file: `Siliruan:/home/bridge/mf22281/CMIP7/CMIP7-Ozone/ps_12mon.nc`